The Do’s and Don’ts of Post-Dating Friendship

 If you weren’t really friends to begin with…

 Be sure you actually *can* be friends.

-Often, the problem with staying friends after a casual break-up is hard for the same reason it is for long-term couples splitting up: If a spark was there to ignite a relationship in the first place, then you really weren’t friends in the first place.
+Often, the problem with post-dating friendship after a casual break-up is hard for the same reason it is for long-term couples splitting up: If a spark was there to ignite a relationship in the first place, then you really weren’t friends in the first place.

 1. Do give it time.

-Could the guy from my first example and I have stayed friends if he hadn’t made me feel pretty terrible about myself for not wanting to date him every time we hung out?
-Probably.
+Could the guy from my story and I have stayed friends if he hadn’t made me feel pretty terrible about myself for not wanting to date him every time we hung out, for example?
+Probably!

 4. Don’t suggest having cake and eating it too.